How to Get an Optician License in New Hampshire

 - Learn digital lens technology: Modern opticianry increasingly involves digital surfacing, progressive lens design, and specialized coatings.
 Opticians who understand lens technology beyond basic dispensing are highly valued by both employers and patients.

-- Budget approximately $5,500 for your New Hampshire license: This includes $110 in application fees, $0 for the exam, and education costs.
+- Budget approximately $5,500 for your New Hampshire license: This includes $110 in application fees, no exam fee, and education costs.
 Once licensed, plan for $110 in renewal fees every 2 years.

 Frequently Asked Questions